Quick Answer

 Start by giving your ISA one clear job: accessible UK tax-efficient money for goals before pension access.
-In this guide to ISAs UK, the sequence is to confirm residency and filing status, choose ISA versus SIPP versus GIA by access needs, and only then fund or transfer.
+Then confirm residency and filing status, choose ISA versus SIPP versus GIA by access needs, and only then fund or transfer.
 For the current tax year, the ISA subscription limit is £20,000, and transfers should be handled through the formal ISA process rather than withdrawing and redepositing cash.

 Use your ISA as the accessible UK tax-efficient layer between pension money, which you usually cannot touch until later, and taxable investing outside wrappers.
 In practice, that means using it for goals you may need before pension access age, while checking residency and cross-border tax exposure before you allocate.